johannaleal/readme-generator/readme.md

 4. Make sure that the following files exist in your application folder:
 >- index.js
 >- .gitignore
-5. The .gitmore file should contain the following:
+5. The .gitmore file should contain the following lines:
     >node_modules/

     >.DS_Store/